glebson1988/pokedex/README.md

 # Pokedex CLI

-A small Go CLI that talks to the PokeAPI and lets you browse locations, explore areas, catch Pokémon, and view your collection.
+A Go CLI that talks to the PokeAPI and lets you browse locations, explore areas, catch Pokémon, and view your collection.
 Caching is built in to keep repeated requests fast.

 ## Commands